jaanga/terrain-srtm30-plus/srtm-viewer/readme.md

 [SRTM30 Plus Viewer (latest)]( http://jaanga.github.io/terrain-srtm30-plus/srtm-viewer/latest/ )

+The viewer reads SRTM30 Plus data made available by:

+The Satellite Geodesy research group at [Scripps Institution of Oceanography]( https://scripps.ucsd.edu/ ), University of California San Diego

 ## Concept

 ### Mission

-Provide a web browser viewer for HGT and SRTM files - binary data containers of elevation data.
+Provide a web browser viewer SRTM30 Plus files - binary data containers of elevation data.
 Translates data on the fly and displays in your browser

 ### Vision

 Help make it easier and faster to visualize mashed-up elevation data from a variety of sources

 ## Features

-* Reads the binary data in an HGT or SRTM file and displays it as a colored image
+* Reads the binary data from SRTM30 Plus files and displays it as a colored image
 * Converts 'big endian' data to 'little endian' data
-* Displays SRTM files in ['Data-Samples folder']( https://github.com/jaanga/terrain-plus/tree/gh-pages/data-samples/ )
+* Displays SRTM files in <http://caper.ws/terrain-srtm30-plus/srtm/> - which is CORS-enabled
-	* Samples include 30 Second data from Scripps Institute/UCSD, 3 Second data from de Ferranti and 1 Second data from the USGS
+	* 30 Second data from Scripps Institute/UCSD
 * Elevation, X & Y, RGB, minimum and maximum elevations and other data are displayed as you move your cursor over the image
 	* Verifies that data goes from file to image to data correctly
 * Select to view in 'raw' or 'pretty' or 'mistake' colors